 In the milongas of Buenos Aires, this is also the game men and women play.
 A man looks around the dance hall to search for a partner.
 If he finds a woman he likes to dance with, he stares at her.
 The woman, who is also looking for a partner, will soon notice him.
 If she doesn’t want to dance with him, she turns her eyes away.
 If she wants to dance with him, she fixes her eyes at him and waits for him to invite her.
 He does so by nodding his head at her, and she responds with a nod of her head to accept his invitation.
 All these are done remotely without any verbal exchange.

 This way of inviting a woman to dance is called cabeceo.
 Cabeceo becomes a part of the tango culture mainly because tango is a very sensual and intimate experience.
-Argentine tango is danced in a close embrace with considerable bodily contact between a man and a woman.
+Argentine tango is danced in a close embrace with considerable bodily contact between the partners.
 For a woman to involve in such an intimate activity with a man, she must first have a desire and agree to do so.
 Otherwise, even if she reluctantly accepts the dance, she will be reserved, cold and dry.
 She will not completely surrender herself to him and dance with passion and feelings.
 That is why cabeceo is regarded as a necessary custom in the milongas of Buenos Aires.
 A milonguero will not dance with a woman unless she shows a clear desire to dance with him - by looking into his eyes and responding to his cabeceo with a smile and nod.

 The advantage of cabeceo over a verbal invitation is that it allows women to participate in the partner selection process and puts them in an advantageous position.
 For tango to be a satisfying experience for a woman, she needs a partner matching her in skills and musicality.
 To find such a partner, she cannot sit there waiting.
 She has to actively search for him, and she has to select among all men, not just a few who come to her table.
 An Argentine woman does not sit there waiting for a man to come.
 She takes initiative in the process by willingly showing her desire to dance with the man of her choice.
 In that way she invites him to cabeceo her, and prevents herself from being bothered by those whom she doesn’t want to dance with.